ericphann/ericphann/README.md

 ## 👋 Hello there!
 My name is __Eric Phann__.
-I am currently a Business Analyst at Bank of America.
-I am also a grad student in the Data Science & Business Analytics M.S. program at UNC Charlotte.
+I’m a data scientist with an affinity for language.
+My research and professional interests are somewhere within the intersection of technology and linguistics.

 Please feel free to reach out -- I am always happy to connect! :blush: